/blog/can_protocol

 CAN FD, meaning CAN Flexible Data-rate, was introduced to overcome these limits.

-CAN FD allows two different bitrates:
+CAN FD can use two different bitrates:

 • one during the arbitration phase;